 How does the US Open work?

 For the most part, the US Open follows standard golfing rules.
 The only real difference is in how tie-breakers work.
 Until now, in the event of a tie, golfers played 18 holes, after which, the player with the lowest stroke count would win.
-However, in an attempt to keep the sport exciting and fast-paced, the rules are changing slightly from this year onwards.
+However, in an attempt to keep the sport exciting and fast-paced, the rules changed slightly last year.

 Do I need a VPN if I’m already subscribed to FOX or Sky Sports?

 While VPNs can be used to bypass geo-restrictions, their primary use is to protect your data from being read without your permission.
 We’re not just talking about hackers, either; your own Internet Service Provider (ISP) can see everything you do.
 Since the FCC’s broadband privacy protections were repealed in 2017, ISPs are legally able to sell details of your activities to third parties.
 Further, ISPs have been known to throttle their customers’ network speeds to discourage streaming, but a VPN makes it harder for them to justify this.

 - 1 Best VPN for the 2019 US Open: ExpressVPN

 - 2 How to watch the US Open with a VPN

 - 3 Where can I watch the US Open online?

 - 5 US Open Golf Tournament FAQs